Pitching your tent

 Once you’ve chosen your pitch, check it’s free from anything that could damage your groundsheet or unit, including pegs left by a previous occupant.

-If you have to pitch on a slope, aim to keep the door of your tent downhill to prevent rain coming in.
+If you have to pitch on a slope, aim to keep the door of your unit downhill to prevent rain coming in.
+It’s reasonably easy to get a caravan or motorhome level using ramps under the wheels, but it’s better to have a flat pitch in the first place.

 In a tent with a sewn-in groundsheet, you can generally peg out the corners of the groundsheet first, making sure it is not too tight.
 The rest of the pegs can be put in after the tent is standing.

-Pegs should be driven into the ground diagonally at an angle of 45 degrees (see pic left), with the point towards the tent.
+Pegs should be driven into the ground diagonally at an angle of 45 degrees, with the point towards the tent.
 Unless you are using screw-in pegs, it’s worth having a mallet to drive them in well.

-Guylines should normally follow the line of the seams of the tent for greatest stability (see pic right).
+Guylines should normally follow the line of the seams of the tent for greatest stability.
 Position the adjusting sliders so there’s room for adjustment during your stay and check them regularly to make sure they’re not loosening or getting too tight.

 Club Care Insurance